-- Although effective treatments are available, only around 25% of those who need such treatment receive it. - 11-16 year olds with an emotional disorder are more likely to smoke, drink and use drugs. - Around 60% of Children Looked After and 72% of those in residential care have some level of emotional and mental health problem. - A high proportion experience poor health, educational and social outcomes after leaving care. - Children Looked After and care leavers are between four and five times more likely to attempt suicide in adulthood. - One third of all children and young people in contact with the youth justice system have been looked after.
-It is also important to note that a substantial majority of children and young people in care who commit offences had already started to offend before becoming looked after. - Young people in prison are 18 times more likely to take their own lives than others of the same age.
+- Although effective treatments are available, only around 25% of those who need such treatment receive it. - 11-16 year olds with an emotional disorder are more likely to smoke, drink and use drugs. - Around 60% of Children Looked After and 72% of those in residential care have some level of emotional and mental health problem. - High proportion experience poor health, educational and social outcomes post care. - Children Looked After and care leavers are between four and five times more likely to attempt suicide in adulthood.

+- One third of all children and young people in contact with the youth justice system have been looked after.
+Important to note that a substantial majority of children and young people in care who commit offences had already started to offend before becoming looked after. - Young people in prison are 18 times more likely to take their own lives than others of the same age.

-Visit our webpage for more information on local needs and local services of vulnerable children and young people
+Visit Children and Young People: Mental Health webpage for more information on local needs and local services of vulnerable children and young people